A Bayesian hierarchical model for disease mapping that accounts for scaling and heavy-tailed latent effects: Proposed model

 Let a region of interest be partitioned into $n$ non-intersecting areas.
 Let $Y_i$ be the number of cases in area $i, \ i=1, \dots, n,$ and $E_i$, the expected number at risk in that area.
 The counts are modelled through the following Poisson model:

 where $\mu_i$ denotes the relative risk in area $i$ and $E_i$ is an offset.
-Commonly, the risk is decomposed in the log scale as follows: where $\beta_0$ is the mean log risk, $\x_i$ is a $p$-dimensional vector with the explanatory variables in area $i$, associated with the $p$ coefficients $\BETA$, and $b_i$ is a random effect for area $i$.
-The latter is included in order to allow for overdispersion in the Poisson model that would otherwise assume equal mean and variance for area $i$.
+Commonly, the risk is decomposed in the log scale as follows: where $\beta_0$ is the overall log risk, $\bm{x}_i$ is a $p$-dimensional vector with the explanatory variables in area $i$, associated with the $p$ coefficients $\bm{\beta}$, and $b_i$ is a random effect for area $i$.
+This latent effect is included in order to allow for overdispersion in the Poisson model that would otherwise assume equal mean and variance for area $i$.
 The latent areal effects can also accommodate an assumed underlying spatial structure in the data.
-To that end, a spatial structure is defined through the matrix $\W=[w_{ij}]$.
+To that end, a spatial structure is defined through the matrix $\bm{W}=[w_{ij}]$.
 Throughout this paper, we assume that two areas are said to be neighbours if they share a border.
 This implies that $w_{ij}=1$ if areas $i$ and $j$ are neighbours and $w_{ij}=0,$ otherwise.
-In this setting, $d_i=\sum_{i=1}^n w_{ij}$ corresponds to the number of neighbours of area $i$.
-To model the latent areal effects accounting for such 0-1 spatial structure, we propose a modification of the prior specification (\ref{eq:BYM2}) proposed by Riebler et al.\cite{BYM2}, that is, we assume
+In this setting, $d_i=\sum_{j=1}^n w_{ij}$ corresponds to the number of neighbours of area $i$.
+To model the latent areal effects accounting for such 0-1 spatial structure, we propose a modification of the BYM2 prior (\ref{eq:BYM2}), that is, we assume